The Psychological Need For Connection: How Travel Helps Mental Health

 • Self-management: Managing emotions, thoughts, and behaviors effectively in different situations to achieve goals and aspirations.

-• Social awareness: Understanding the perspectives of others and empathizing with others, including those from diverse backgrounds, cultures, and contexts.
+• Social awareness: Understanding the perspectives of others and empathizing with others, including those from diverse backgrounds and cultures.

-• Relationship skills: Establishing and maintaining healthy and supportive relationships and effectively navigating settings with diverse individuals and groups.
+• Relationship skills: Establishing and maintaining healthy and supportive relationships and effectively navigating diverse settings.

-• Responsible decision-making: Making caring and constructive choices about personal behavior and social interactions across diverse situations.
+• Responsible decision-making: Making caring and constructive choices about personal behavior and social interactions across situations.

-These skills have been harder to learn during the pandemic, but there is hope on the horizon as communities are again opening up for visitors and rebuilding what has been lost.
+These skills have been harder to learn during the pandemic, but there is hope as communities are again opening for visitors and rebuilding what has been lost.
 This re-opening of travel networks helps not just the teens participating in programs but also the communities they touch.

 Fostering community ties is a key element of the Rustic experience.
 Rustic alumna Isabel Arya, who traveled to Costa Rica, the Dominican Republic and Thailand, says she kept coming back to Rustic for its programs because they taught her to prioritize one of the world’s most important things that COVID-19 threatened — a strong community.